fm140905/FBP/README.md

 # Back projection

 This program reads a file containing the neutron double scattering events, and reconstructs an image of the neutron source.
+Also available in [Github](https://github.com/fm140905/NPRE554-Back-projection-in-neutron-imaging.git)

 Require [ROOT](https://root.cern/install/) installation.